malicialab/avclass/README.md

 ## Limitations

-The main limitations of AVClass and AVClass2 are that its output depends on the input AV labels.
+The main limitations of AVClass is that the output depends on the input AV labels.
-Both tools try to compensate for the noise on the AV labels, but cannot identify tags if AV engines do not provide non-generic tokens in the labels of a sample.
+The tool tries to compensate for the noise on the AV labels, but cannot identify tags if AV engines do not provide non-generic tokens in the labels of a sample.
-In particular, they cannot tag samples if at least 2 AV engines do not agree on a tag.
+In particular, it cannot tag samples if at least 2 AV engines do not agree on a tag.

-Still, there are many samples that both tools can tag and thus we believe you will find them useful.
+Still, there are many samples that it can tag and thus we believe you will find it useful.
 We recommend you to read the RAID 2016 and ACSAC 2020 papers for more details.

 ## Input JSON format

-AVClass and AVClass2 support three input JSON formats:
+AVClass supports four input JSON formats:

 1. VirusTotal v2 API JSON reports (*-vt file*), where each line in the input *file* should be the full JSON of a